-This Online Safety policy was approved by the Board of Directors / Governing Body / Governors Sub Committee on: The implementation of this Online Safety policy will be Online Safety Coordinator monitored by the: Head Teacher Governors Online Safety Team Monitoring will take place at regular intervals: Every 6 months The Governing Body / Governors Sub Committee will receive a Every 6 months report on the implementation of the Online Safety Policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals: The Online Safety Policy will be reviewed annually, or more February 2024 regularly in the light of any significant new developments in the use of the technologies, new threats to online safety or incidents that have taken place.
-The next anticipated review date will be: Should serious online safety incidents take place, Lancashire Claire Weymouth (Head County Council should be informed: Teacher) in the first instance.
+This Online Safety policy was approved by the Board of Directors / Governing Body / Governors Sub Committee on: The implementation of this Online Safety policy will be monitored by the: Online Safety Coordinator Head Teacher Governors Online Safety Team Monitoring will take place at regular intervals: Every 6 months The Governing Body / Governors Sub Committee will receive a report on Every 6 months the implementation of the Online Safety Policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals: The Online Safety Policy will be reviewed annually, or more regularly in the February 2024 light of any significant new developments in the use of the technologies, new threats to online safety or incidents that have taken place.
+The next anticipated review date will be: Should serious online safety incidents take place, Lancashire County Claire Weymouth (Head Teacher) in Council should be informed: the first instance.